 Overcoming it all

-I know I will never be as strong as other people, or as physically capable.
-I will never be able to lift as much as others or run for as long as others.
-What I do know is that I am STRONG for picking myself up after every fall and continuing to work towards my dreams.
+I am STRONG for picking myself up after every fall and continuing to work towards my dreams.
 In the future, I hope to help others to believe in themselves, love themselves and find a balanced lifestyle.

-Lastly, two years ago I was brave enough to tell my doctor I was a personal Trainer.
+Lastly, two years ago I was brave enough to tell my doctor I was a Personal Trainer.
 His face dropped and he was HORRIFIED, he then turned round to me and said “No one with your medical problems has EVER been able to do this before, well done” and that was when I realised how proud I was of myself.

 I thought I would share with you my favourite quote which inspires me everyday: